wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 Here we will initialize a subtomogram averaging folder with the necessary files and structure.

+1. In a terminal (not the TOMOMAN standalone) change to your HIV_tutorial directory.

-1. In your HIV_tutorial directory, make a `subtomo/init_ref/` subdirectory.
+1. Make a `subtomo/init_ref/` subdirectory.
 Change into the `init_ref/` directory.

-2. Copy the initalization, parsing, and running scripts from the `$STOPGAPHOME` directory into `init_ref/`:
+1. Copy the initalization, parsing, and running scripts from the `$STOPGAPHOME` directory into `init_ref/`:

         cp $STOPGAPHOME/bash/stopgap_extract_parser.sh .
         cp $STOPGAPHOME/bash/stopgap_subtomo_parser.sh .
         cp $STOPGAPHOME/bash/run_stopgap.sh .

-3. Run the initialize folder command with the subtomo task:
+1. Run the initialize folder command with the subtomo task:

         stopgap_initialize_folder subtomo

     The folder now has the required structure for subtomogram averaging jobs.
     Re-running `stopgap_intialize_folder` for other jobs will add the additional required folders without affecting old ones.

-### Preparing Lists
+## Preparing Lists

-For subtomogram averaging with STOPGAP, several types of lists are required.
+For subtomogram averaging with STOPGAP, three lists are required.

 The first is a motivelist.
 We already have a motivelist but we will parse out the particles from a single VLP for generating our initial reference.

-The second is a wedgelist, which contains the necessary information for missing wedge compensation.
+The second is a wedgelist which contains the necessary information for missing wedge compensation.

-The third is a STOPGAP tomolist, which links the paths and names of the tomograms to use with the `tomo_num` field in the tomolist and motivelist; this is used for subtomogram extraction.
+The third is a STOPGAP tomolist.
+The tomolist links the paths and names of the tomograms to a `tomo_num` field which matches the motivelist, this is used for subtomogram extraction.

+### Motivelist

-1. In the STOPGAP Console, load the motivelist from the `tomo/` directory we have already generated:
+1. In the TOMOMAN standalone, load the motivelist from the `tomo/` directory we have already generated.

         motl = sg_motl_read2('allmotl_1.star');

     >NOTE: There are two `sg_motl_read` functions; the difference is in how they load the data.
-    While `sg_motl_read()` is formatted in a way that is a bit easier to read, it requires substantially more memory.
+    While output from `sg_motl_read()` is formatted in a way that is a bit easier to read, it requires substantially more memory.

 2. We will parse our desired subtomograms using logical indexing.
 We will first index by tomo_num; in this case we want tomo 1.